Tresjs/tres/docs/examples/load-models.md

 ## FBXModel

-The `FBXModel` component is a wrapper around `useFBX` that's available from the [@tresjs/cientos](https://github.com/Tresjs/tres/tree/main/packages/cientos) package.
-It's similar usage to `GLTFModel`:
+The `FBXModel` component is a wrapper around the `useFBX` composable, which is available from the [@tresjs/cientos](https://github.com/Tresjs/tres/tree/main/packages/cientos) package.
+It's similar in usage to `GLTFModel`:

 ```vue{2,9}
 <script setup lang="ts">